State's corovovirus cases soar by 7,569 after 75,000 tests dumped by Quest in one day

-Florida’s newly reported coronavirus cases spiked to 7,569 Tuesday but nearly 4,000 of them were dumped into the system by Quest Diagnostics in one day, leading to the state to severe all ties with the private lab, Meanwhile, new deaths surged to 187, including a county record 100 in Miami-Dade.
+Florida’s newly reported coronavirus cases spiked to 7,569 Tuesday but nearly 4,000 of them were dumped into the system by Quest Diagnostics in one day, leading to the state to sever all ties with the private lab.
+Meanwhile, new deaths surged by 187, including a county-record 100 in Miami-Dade.

-Exactly six months after the first two coronavirus cases were announced by the state on March 1, the Health Department said Quest reported 3,870 cases from tests tests dating back to April, with most more than 2 weeks old.
+Exactly six months after the first two coronavirus cases were announced by the state on March 1, the Health Department said 3,870 cases came from tests processed by Quest dating back to April, with the majority in mid-June to late July.

-The daily positivity rate is 6.77 percent with the private lab and 5.9 percent without.
-In Palm Beach County, the first-time rate was 4.26 percent with all tests after 3.95 the day before.
+The daily first-time positivity rate is 6.81 percent with the private lab and 5.89 percent without.
+The rate the day before was 5.40 percent.

+In Palm Beach County, the first-time rate was 4.26 percent with all tests after 3.95 the day before but lowered to 3.28 without the Quest data.
-Monday's state positivity rate had spiked to 8.03 from 7.29 and the first-time posivity rate remained stable at 5.52 percent.

-In Monday's state report, there were 27 entries for the company.
-The highest is Quest Diagnostics – Tampa with 841,483 tests and 105,968 positive.
-Next highest is Quest Diagnostics Nichols Institute with 75,827 test and 7,742 tests.
+In Tuesday’s state report, there were 27 entries for the company among 2,000 labs.
+The highest is Quest Diagnostics – Tampa with 892,235 tests and 112,753 positive.
+Next highest is Quest Diagnostics Nichols Institute with 66,130 tests and 7,756 positive.

+In statement, Question said approximately 1.4 million COVID-19 tests were reported to the state.

+“Quest Diagnostics takes seriously our responsibility to report laboratory data to public health authorities in a timely manner to aid pandemic response," the company said in a statement.
+"Due to a technical issue, our reporting of a subset of public health COVID-19 test data to the Florida Department of Health was delayed. ...

+DeSantis, during a round-table on nursing homes, said there are options to direct more business to other labs, including smaller ones.

+“There’s a lot of these companies that are making huge, huge amounts of money,” he said.
+“The problem is when you’re sloppy with it, it ends up impacting people's lives.”

 On Aug.
-12, the state announced a backlog of testings from Niznik Lab Corp. in Miami Gardens.
+12, the state announced a backlog of tests from Niznik Lab Corp. in Miami Gardens.
 It skewed the positivity rate, mainly in Miami-Dade County.

 On Monday, the state reported 1,885 positive cases, the lowest since 1,758 on June 15.